giorgibastos/giorgibastos/README.md

 I am Giorgi Bastos, a Senior Software Engineer with extensive experience in UI/UX, Front-end web development, and Backend development.

 My career has allowed me to work across various technologies and methodologies, enabling me to build robust, user-centric applications.
-My background includes a deep understanding of both the front-end and back-end development, along with expertise in modern frameworks and tools.
+My background includes a deep understanding of both front-end and back-end development and expertise in modern frameworks and tools.

 ## Skills
 - **Front-End Development:**